dotnet/csharpstandard/standard/expressions.md

     ;
 ```

 The runtime type of the value is tested against the *type* in the pattern.
 If it is of that runtime type (or some subtype), the result of the `is` operator is `true`.
-A pattern context expression with value `null` never tests true for this pattern.
+A pattern input value with value `null` never tests true for this pattern.

 Given a pattern context expression (§patterns-new-clause) *e*, if the *simple_designation* is the identifier `_` (see §discards-new-clause) the value of *e* is not bound to anything.
 (Although a declared variable with the name `_` may be in scope at that point, that named variable is not seen in this context.)
-If *designation* is any other identifier, a local variable ([§10.2.8](variables.md#1028-local-variables)) of the given type named by the given identifier is introduced, and that local variable is definitely assigned ([§10.4](variables.md#104-definite-assignment)) with the value of the pattern context expression when the result of the pattern-matching operation is true.
+If *simple_designation* is any other identifier, a local variable ([§10.2.8](variables.md#1028-local-variables)) of the given type named by the given identifier is introduced, and that local variable is definitely assigned ([§10.4](variables.md#104-definite-assignment)) with the value of the pattern context expression when the result of the pattern-matching operation is true.

-Certain combinations of static type of the pattern context expression and the given type are considered incompatible and result in a compile-time error.
+Certain combinations of static type of the pattern input value and the given type are considered incompatible and result in a compile-time error.
 A value of static type `E` is said to be ***pattern compatible*** with the type `T` if there exists an identity conversion, an implicit reference conversion, a boxing conversion, an explicit reference conversion, or an unboxing conversion from `E` to `T`, or if either `E` or `T` is an open type ([§9.4.3](types.md#943-open-and-closed-types)).
 It is a compile-time error if a value of type `E` is not pattern compatible with the type in a type pattern with which it is matched.

 > *Note*: The support for open types can be most useful when checking types that may be either struct or class types, and boxing is to be avoided. *end note*